-- As Ireland faces the implications of Brexit, potential trade-related protectionist policies from the United States, and threats from Europe to our corporation tax, it is important that a strong platform is provided to maintain a robust and competitive economy to create jobs, invest in infrastructure and fund public services. - The development of the NPF provides a welcome opportunity for Ireland to put forward a national strategic spatial plan to maximise our national economic potential and improve our international competitiveness through better coordination of people, investment and economic activity. - However, the central premise of the prospective plan (as put forward in the NPF issues paper), namely the idea that Dublin is too large for the country and its future development needs to be curtailed, is not supported by any evidence provided.
+As Ireland faces the implications of Brexit, potential trade-related protectionist policies from the United States, and threats from Europe to our corporation tax, it is important that a strong platform is provided to maintain a robust and competitive economy to create jobs, invest in infrastructure and fund public services.

+The development of the NPF provides a welcome opportunity for Ireland to put forward a national strategic spatial plan to maximise our national economic potential and improve our international competitiveness through better coordination of people, investment and economic activity.

+However, the central premise of the prospective plan (as put forward in the NPF issues paper), namely the idea that Dublin is too large for the country and its future development needs to be curtailed, is not supported by any evidence provided.
 In particular, there are potential negative implications for Ireland, for Dublin, and for UCD and other Dublin-based universities that require evaluation.

-For Ireland - the important role of Dublin:
+2.1 For Ireland - the important role of Dublin

-- Dublin is a city of modest size on a European scale.
+Dublin is a city of modest size on a European scale.
 It is critical to our national prospects that the NPF recognises a strong role for Dublin.
-The NPF issues paper makes the proposition that Dublin is disproportionately large relative to the rest of the country, and compared to the rest of our cities. - Ireland is compared to similarly populated Finland, Scotland, New Zealand and Denmark.
+The NPF issues paper makes the proposition that Dublin is disproportionately large relative to the rest of the country, and compared to the rest of our cities.

+Ireland is compared to similarly populated Finland, Scotland, New Zealand and Denmark.
 However, all the comparator countries have more urbanised populations, at around 85% compared to Ireland's 62%.
 Dublin's primacy is not unparalleled; Copenhagen, Athens, and Budapest achieve similar economic dominance.
-More generally, countries with a small open economy tend to have large dominant cities. - A particular concern arising from the draft NPF is the prospect of money being diverted away from infrastructural investment in Dublin.
-Should its key capital investment requirements be undermined by ideas of regional parity/proportionality referred to in the draft NPF, Dublin's competitiveness would be damaged.
-A national competition between Dublin and the regional cities for infrastructural investment must be avoided; investment must be prioritised where the benefits are highest. - Viewing Dublin's size as a problem and discussing Dublin in terms of national competition is concerning as our prospects are being determined in competitive global markets.
+More generally, countries with a small open economy tend to have large dominant cities.

+Viewing Dublin's size as a problem and discussing Dublin in terms of national competition is concerning as our prospects are being determined in competitive global markets.
 We are about to become geographically isolated from the EU and we are not of sufficient scale to be regarded as a European region.
 We need a strong Dublin to compete.

-For Ireland - outside of Dublin:
+2.2 For Ireland - outside of Dublin